godotengine/godot-docs/classes/class_node.rst

 | *Getter* | get_name()      |
 +----------+-----------------+

 The name of the node.
 This name is unique among the siblings (other child nodes from the same parent).
-When set to an existing name, the node will be automatically renamed
+When set to an existing name, the node will be automatically renamed.

 .. _class_Node_property_owner: